Blog

 • Shared Items – January 3, 2010

-Daring Fireball: The Tablet The way these meetings work, from what I’ve gathered, is as follows.
+The way these meetings work, from what I’ve gathered, is as follows.
 Apple brings no hardware.
 They bring no software.
 They show no mockups.
 They do not even completely acknowledge that they’re making a new device.
-The people from Apple simply say something along the lines of, “If we were to…
+The people from Apple simply say something along the lines of, “If we were to create a new platform for book/magazine/newspaper content, would you be interested in offering your content for it?”

 • Catherine Rohr on Entrepreneurship